Introduction to Python

 Another method is index()

-which returns the first position of an item in the tuple.
+which returns the first position of an item within the tuple.

 tupla = (5, 4, 6, 5, 7, 8, 5, 3, 1, 5)tupla.index(5)